mannansiddiqui/Host-multiple-websites-on-an-EC2-instance-running-an-Nginx-server-and-configure-SSL-for-each-website/README.md

 ![Img-15](https://user-images.githubusercontent.com/74168188/178556440-a711a7c2-634d-448a-9712-6b3d4bf4697e.png)

-#### Step-3: Host multiple websites with multiple pages like about.html, contact.html, etc and deploy it on that Nginx server
+#### Step-3: Host multiple websites with various pages (e.g., about.html, contact.html) on the Nginx server.

 Here, we will be hosting two websites whose domain are mannan18.ml and test1354.ml.
 So we have to create two document root.
 For mannan18.ml document is /var/www/html and for test1354.ml document root is /var/www/test1354.ml/html